All Episodes

 He didn't.

-And I think the president wisely, as frustrating as this all is, and as time-consuming and as expensive and as frankly duplicitous and the double standard and the phoniness of it all.
+And I think the president, wisely, as frustrating as this all is, and as time consuming and as expensive and as frankly duplicitous in the double standard and the phoniness of it all, I know it frustrates me.

 It's got to frustrate him a lot more.

-We've exposed so much, you know, so many real examples from uranium one through Hillary Clinton and the phony fraudulent Russian dossier she paid for.
+We've exposed so much, you know, so many real examples from Uranium One through Hillary Clinton and the phony, fraudulent Russian dossier she paid for.

 And all they're fixated on is Trump.

-So they didn't believe, you know, the Avenatti story, and Avenatti brought forward a woman that they've said they believed.
+You know, so they didn't believe, you know, the Avenatti story, and Avenatti brought forward a woman that they've said they believed.

 You know, so it's not about the issue.